 DON’T give out your number like it’s water.

 Be selective with who you give it to.
 Not every bro is worthy of your digits.
 What should you do if a guy asks for your number and you don’t want to give it?
-Allison, a senior at the University of Michigan says, “Normally I’d just give him the wrong number or act like I need to leave really fast and tell him I’ll let him know it when I come back and then never come back.”
+Allison from the University of Michigan says, “Normally I’d just give him the wrong number or act like I need to leave really fast and tell him I’ll let him know it when I come back and then never come back.”
 Looking for a different approach?
 Allison uses the following line on boys:“How about you give me your number and I’ll text you with mine.”
 But she doesn’t actually text them her number.
 Sneaky!

 DO use knowing the brothers to your advantage ... whether he’s your closet guy friend from high school, your older brother’s best friend or your roommate’s boyfriend.

 This will get you VIP treatment at the party: no waiting in line, special mixed drinks and a place to store your coat.
 If you’re the lucky girl who personally knows a guy in the frat, call or text him when you arrive so he can come to the door and let you in.
 “At one of my first frat parties, I walked to the front of the line and named some guys I knew who were in the frat and friends with my older sister in hopes of getting in.
-This didn’t work, so I called one of the guys I knew and he came right out and let us in,” says Maddie*, a sophomore at Michigan State University.
+This didn’t work, so I called one of the guys I knew and he came right out and let us in,” says Maddie* from Michigan State University.